TechsCode-Team/UltraScoreboardsWiki/features/index.md

 # Overview
 Below you can find all the available features of Ultra Scoreboards.
-If you want to request new features feel free to add them to our **[feedback repository](https://github.com/TechsCode-Team/Feedback/discussions/categories/suggestions)**.
+If you want to request new features feel free to add them to our Suggestions channel on our **[Discord](https://ultrascoreboards.com/discord)**
 <br>

 # Main features of Ultra Scoreboards